Nimaoth/Nev/CONTRIBUTING.md

 #### Create a new issue

-If you find a bug or want to request a feautre, search if an issue already exists.
+If you find a bug or want to request a feature, search if an issue already exists.
 If a related issue doesn't exist, you can open a new issue.

 For bugs please give as much information as possible.
 Please include the log file (`messages.log` in the root folder where you installed/cloned the editor) if it's a bug and the commands and their outputs in case of compile errors.